 A Thoughtful Exit Strategy Makes Leaving a Current Employer Less Stressful and More Successful

-Many executives and employees realize they need to develop an exit strategy before leaving a job.
+Many executives realize they need to develop an exit strategy before leaving a job.
 Most have not been in this situation before.
 Despite a wealth of business experience and expertise, they may profit from professional representation in navigating and negotiating a successful transition.

 Considering Leaving Your Present Employer?
 Common Questions Arise